 No trip to the Italian Riviera is complete without a day spent exploring the quintessentially glamorous, perfectly photogenic fishing village of Portofino.
 Nestled within its own petite peninsula, its location alone makes it exclusive – while its lush green hills, colourfully painted villas and line up of luxury super yachts simply seal the deal!

-Knowing full well what we were getting ourselves into, we took a 50-minute ferry from Santa Margherita Ligure to experience the lap of Portofino luxury for ourselves.
-And it wasn’t long before we were playing the part FAR too well – swanning around like we’d been visitors for years, & seeking out all the seaside port’s spoils with a dangerous amount of ease.
+Take a 50-minute ferry from Santa Margherita Ligure to experience the lap of Portofino luxury for yourself.
+It won’t be long before you’ll be playing the part FAR too well – swanning around you’ve been a visitors for years, & seeking out all the seaside port’s spoils with a dangerous amount of ease.

-Arriving just after midday, our first priority was securing our pick of waterfront restaurants (it was peak season) for a luxuriously long, well-lubricated lunch.
-We soon found the ideal setting at O’Magazin – right on the water’s edge – and settled in.
-The unashamed people-watching, villa lusting and beautiful boat admiring instantly began.
-That’s probably one of my favourite things about Portofino.
+Upon arrival, your first priority should be securing the best waterfront restaurant for a luxuriously long, well-lubricated lunch.
+The unashamed people-watching, villa lusting and beautiful boat admiring will instantly follow.
+That’s probably the best thing about Portofino.
 The first item on your “to do” list should be to do absolutely nothing at all.
 Observing the village itself provides all the entertainment necessary!

 HOW TO GET THERE: The closest major airport to Portofino is the Christopher Columbus airport in Genoa.
 From there you can rent a car & drive for just over an hour.
 But the streets (like in most European towns) are narrow and windy -and should only be tackled by a confident driver!
 A FAR more relaxing option is taking a ferry ride along the stunning Ligurian coast.
 Ferries from the nearby town of Santa Margherita Ligure (where we were staying) take just 50 minutes.
 One final option (should you have the resources) is to sidle into the harbour on your very own personal yacht!
 You’ll feel entirely at home amongst the myriad of other boats that constantly dot the horizon.